Arif-PhyChem/datasets_and_databases_4_MLPs/README.md

 ## Contributions

 We welcome contributions!
-If you have new datasets to add or updates to existing ones, please submit a pull request.
+If you have new data sets or databases to add or updates to existing ones, please submit a pull request.